ColleagueRiley/Aricuit-Sim/README.md

 # Aircuit
-A basic digital logic simulator (inspired by Digital Logic Sim) named after Airistotle, the father of logic.
+A basic digital logic simulator (inspired by Digital Logic Sim) named after Aristotle, the father of logic.

 # component.h
 component.h is a custom made library made specifically for this program.\